LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 If no ice is produced when on, reset the ice maker by turning the power off and then back on.

 Reset that sucker by shutting off the power and then turning it back on again.
-If that don’t get the ice cubes rolling, you can run a test mode to see what’s really going on under the hood.
+If that doesn’t get the ice cubes rolling, you can run a test mode to see what’s really going on under the hood.

 To do that, just press and hold down the test button for like 3 seconds, that’ll force the whole ice-making process to restart and you can keep an eye on things from there.